 The real situation, of course, is much more complicated.
 DHT is one of those conflicting hormones whose work is catastrophically misunderstood.
 For some people, DHT is not something that needs to be reduced or eliminated in the body.
-For other people, there is a risk and you need to constantly monitor the level of DNG in the body.
-Knowing the individual facts about DHT in the body, you can determine what type you belong to and whether there is a risk, specifically, in your case.
+For other people, there is a risk and you need to constantly monitor the level of DHT in the body.
+By knowing the individual facts about DHT in the body, you can determine what type you belong to and whether there is a risk, specifically, in your case.

 Testosterone as a Prohormone